cgosec/Blauhaunt/README.md

 ## Acknowledgements
  - [SEC Consult](https://sec-consult.com/de/) This work was massively motivated by my work in and with the SEC Defence team
  - [LogonTracer](https://github.com/JPCERTCC/LogonTracer) inspired the layout and part of the techstack of this project
+ - [CyberChef](https://gchq.github.io/CyberChef/) inspired the idea of creating a version of Blauhaunt running without backend system all browser based